Alzheimer Disease History

 Note There are over 100 types of dementia, the most common being Alzheimers, vascular dementia and Lewy bodies dementia.
 The most common symptoms are memory loss (especially short and mid term memory) and confusion.
 Eventually speech and understanding problems will appear.

-In the US, it is estimated that as many as 4.5 million are living with Alzheimers.
+In the US, it is estimated that as many as 4.5 million are living with Alzheimer's.

 Alzheimers disease (AD) is...

-A progressive brain disease
+A progressive brain disease.

-Destroys thinking skills
+Destroys thinking skills.

-Eventually destroys the ability to preform the activities of daily living
+Eventually destroys the ability to preform the activities of daily living.

-First appears after age 60
+Often first appears after age 60.

-Is the most common cause of dementia among those over 60
+Is the most common cause of dementia among those over 60.

 Alzheimer Disease History Basics